A Look Inside the Throat

 Doctors suspect the diagnosis of juvenile angiofibroma based on symptoms.

-To confirm the diagnosis, doctors do the imaging tests computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT) and magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI).
+To confirm the diagnosis, doctors do the imaging tests computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) and magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI).

-Another imaging test called angiography Angiography In angiography, x-rays are used to produce detailed images of blood vessels.
-It is sometimes called conventional angiography to distinguish it from computed tomography (CT) angiography and magnetic... read more (x-rays of blood vessels taken after a dye is injected in the veins to outline them) is often done so that the tumor's blood vessels can be blocked (embolization) before surgery, which reduces bleeding.
+Another imaging test called angiography Angiography Angiography is a type of medical imaging that uses x-rays and a contrast agent to produce images of blood vessels.
+In angiography, x-rays are used to produce detailed images of blood vessels... read more (x-rays of blood vessels taken after a dye is injected in the veins to outline them) is often done so that the tumor's blood vessels can be blocked (embolization) before surgery, which reduces bleeding.

 A partial biopsy of the tumor may be done but is usually avoided because it can result in severe bleeding.